-13. These long-term streamflow scenarios under climate change show that the reliable yield of the water supply system throughout an extended drought sequence will continue to decline over time.
-Without the VDP, the reliable yield of the water supply system from the surface water catchments is expected to continue to fall.
-The VDP will be increasingly important in providing water security for Melbourne and regional areas with growing population and in managing the impacts of changing climate conditions.
+14. These long-term streamflow scenarios under climate change show that the reliable yield of the water supply system throughout an extended drought sequence will continue to decline over time.
+Although storages are currently at higher levels, the reliable yield of the water supply system from the surface water catchments is expected to fall.
+The VDP will be increasingly important in providing water security for Melbourne and regional areas for growing population and in managing the impacts of the changing and variable climate.
 Since the timing and severity of future extended drought sequences is uncertain, it is important to ensure preparedness for such an event by planning and operating the water supply system to maintain the buffer of water in storage that has been established in recent years, subject to pricing impacts.